$623,763 Budget Shortfall

 Guilford’s Reserve Fund Policy was voted on and established by Vermont law.
 Guilford’s policy was revised in October of 2024 (around the time of this transaction) and states, “that any expenditure of the fund by the selectboard shall require approval of a majority of selectboard members at a duly warned selectboard meeting.”

 The SB claims to be “mostly” unaware of this transaction until their meeting on 9/08/25.
-By that time, the 2026 budget had already been voted on, so there was no opportunity to catch the error for the third time.
+By that time, the 2026 budget had already been voted on.
+There was no opportunity to catch the error for the third time, which created an avalanche effect beyond the $623,763 worth of budget shortfalls.